 Stages 13-20, 184km

-The small villages and towns that you come across are a delight: places like Hontanas which is reminiscent of a Mexican village and Castrojeriz with it’s echoes of a grander past reflected in it’s castle, 12thc Church, monastery and ruined convent.
-They are atmospheric places made all the more so by the mid day siesta when you’ll see rarely a local on the streets.
-This is rural Spain, largely undisturbed by the modern world and hard country ( many Conquistadores came from rural Castile to seek their fortunes in the new world).
+The small villages and towns that you come across are a delight: places like Hontanas which is reminiscent of a Mexican village and Castrojeriz with its echoes of a grander past reflected in its castle, 12thc Church, monastery and ruined convent.
+They are atmospheric places made all the more so by the mid-day siesta when you’ll see rarely a local on the streets.
+This is rural Spain, largely undisturbed by the modern world and hard country

 Whilst the terrain is largely flat it can be testing country to walk due to the big, seemingly endless horizons.
 So depending on your motivations and viewpoint you may enjoy this as the essence of your Pilgrimage experience or find it monotonous!

 Please note that the breaking of the Camino into these stages is purely arbitrary and there is no compulsion to follow these stages.
 It can be useful to follow the guidebook stages but also good to deviate and spend the night in other places than those specified.

 (Distances given below have been rounded up to nearest Km.)

 14. Hornillos del Camino to Castrojeriz 20km

 15. Castrojeriz to Frómista 25km

 16. Frómista to Carrión de Los Condes 20.5km